Share Your Work. Shape the Future.

 If you feel your initiative does not quite fit any of the above categories, please contact our friendly conference team at program@prideprogresspharmacy.com.

-Abstracts must follow the conference template and include the following sections.
-If you feel that your initiative does not quite fit this format please email the friendly conference team at program@prideprogresspharmacy.com
+Abstracts for oral presentations must follow the conference template and include the following sections.
+If you feel that your initiative does not quite fit this format, please email the friendly conference team at program@prideprogresspharmacy.com.

 This is a snappy title to concisely describe what you are presenting.